islamsalah2020/AWS_EKS_cluster_with_terraform/README.md

 ```

 when we run `terraform init` we got in console output:

 ![terraform init](/Console_Output/terraform_init.png)

 when we run `terraform plan` we got in console output:

 ![terraform plan](/Console_Output/terraform_plan1.png)

 ![terraform plan](/Console_Output/terraform_plan2.png)

+And we can use `terraform destroy` to delete the created cluster.

 ## Resources
 - [AWS Terraform module](https://registry.terraform.io/providers/hashicorp/aws/latest)